The Kalam Cosmological Argument

 Nothing cannot cause something.
 Only being can cause being.
 ‘Nothing’ does not exist, and only what exists can cause existence since the very concept of “cause” implies an existing thing that has the power to affect another.
 From absolutely nothing comes absolutely nothing.[9]

-Scientists who claim to have, in a lab, generated something from nothing are mistaken.
+Scientists who claim to have generated something from nothing in a lab are mistaken.
 The “nothing” in these experimental settings is always “something” in disguise.
 Fields, forces, waves, vacuums, energy, etc., are all part of the physical world and represent different types of “something” rather than “nothing.”

 David Hume had doubts about causality.
 He thought that since one can imagine circumstances where something can come into existence without a cause, then it must be possible in reality.
 Hume stated that if one can think of a circumstance where, for example, a brick comes into existence without a cause, then “one might conclude that it is possible that a brick pops into existence uncaused.”[10]
 However, the defender of causality can question whether mere imagination can be responsible for actual existence.
 After all, one can imagine a unicorn, but that doesn’t mean one exists.[11]